-At the heart of the O-Plan plan representation are the concepts of TOME (Table Of Multiple Effects) and GOST (GOal STructure) which are tables to record all effects generated by actions in the plan, the conditions satisfied at points in the plan and and the intentions behind the ways in which conditions have been achieved.
-GOST is the means by which the scope of an effect (there could be several alternative such effects) which satisfies a condition can be recorded and used to protect against the introduction of interacting effects.
+At the heart of the O-Plan plan representation for effects and conditions are the TOME (Table Of Multiple Effects) and GOST (GOal STructure)-tables to record all effects generated by actions in the plan, the conditions satisfied at points in the plan, and the intentions behind the ways in which conditions have been achieved.
+The GOST is the means by which the scope of an effect (there could be several alternative such effects) which satisfies a condition can be recorded and used to protect against the introduction of interacting effects.
 In a final valid plan all conditions introduced during planning are required to have been satisfied and maintained over the required period, hence there will be a valid GOST entry for each condition encountered.